HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

 ## Tips
 - The instance port number from configuration is only for internal localhost use.
 They do not have to be open on your network firewall.

-- The web service relies on PhantomJS software that has several software dependencies:
-  * bzip2, expat, zlib, fontconfig.
-  * Various fonts.

-  You may install the software dependencies manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically install the dependencies.
+- The web service relies on Docker container runtime and tools to launch SlimerJS.
+You may install Docker manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically install the dependencies.
-- laitos will find PhantomJS software by filename `phantomjs` or `phantomjs-2.1.1-x86_64` in the current working directory, and copy it to `/tmp/laitos-util` for use.
-Therefore remember to download PhantomJS software for laitos deployment, you may find a copy of PhantomJSin [laitos source tree](https://github.com/HouzuoGuo/laitos/blob/master/extra/phantomjs-2.1.1-x86_64).
+- You may find out more about the SlimerJS container image over [here](https://hub.docker.com/r/hzgl/slimerjs).